-Highlands Preservation Area Forest Resource delineations appear in the ERI maps duplicated herein at Exhibit D, "Forest Resource Area," and Exhibit E, "Total Forest Area.,"
+Highlands Area Forest Resource delineations appear in the ERI maps duplicated herein at Exhibit E, "Forest Resource Area," and Exhibit F, "Total Forest Area."

 This Plan seeks to balance the need to protect forest resources, biodiversity and water resources with the economic use and continued sustainable management of forests.
 It encourages active stewardship of forest resources in order to optimize the benefits and services forests provide such as clean air, clean water, soil protection, recreation area, wildlife habitat, and availability of forest products.
-The below-listed goals and objectives will guide the regulation and management of Township Highlands Preservation Area Forest Resources.
+The below-listed goals and objectives will guide the regulation and management of Borough Highlands Area Forest Resources.

 - 1. To protect and preserve extensive and, to the maximum extent possible, contiguous forests. - 2.
 To limit development in the Forest Resource Area. - 3.
-To prohibit clear-cutting except in accordance with a Forest Management Plan approved by the State Forester. - 4.
+To prohibit clear-cutting in the Forest Resource Area except in accordance with a Forest Management Plan approved by the State Forester. - 4.
 To require compliance with NJDEP Preservation Area Rules (N.J.A.C.
 7:38) regarding forest protection in the case of all "major developments," as defined therein. - 5.
 To avoid deforestation, and where forest disturbance does occur, to require incorporation of Low Impact Development Best Management Practices (see Section K) and adherence to Forest Mitigation Plans.

-- 6. To ensure that site-specific forest resources are identified through project review and that those to remain are protected both during the construction of an approved development project and post-construction. - 7.
-To maintain forest cover in the natural and built environment of the Township Highlands Preservation Area to the maximum extent possible.
+- 6. To ensure that site-specific forest resources are identified through project review and that those to remain are protected both during the construction of an approved development project and by conservation easement post-construction. - 7.
+To maintain forest cover in the natural and built environment of the Borough Highlands Area to the maximum extent possible.